 - Normal fare

 - Address 1-chōme-1-2 Shibata Kita-ku, Osaka, 530-0012

-Go to Mt.
-Koya with The Nankai Electric Railway's sightseeing train
+3. Tenku: Head to Mt.
+Koya with The Nankai Electric Railway's sightseeing train!

-Various goods such as “Packed Tenku Tokotoko Train” or “Tenku Choro Q” that runs on the mainspring mechanism, straps, clear files, and towels are sold.
-The “Tenku” train runs every day except Wednesdays and Thursdays from March to November.
+Various goods such as "Packed Tenku Tokotoko Train" or "Tenku Choro Q" that runs on the mainspring mechanism, straps, branded folders, and towels are sold.
+The "Tenku" train runs every day except Wednesdays and Thursdays from March to November.

-・Only Two round trips per day on public holidays.
-There are set plans that include meals, accommodations, or even their free plan the “Burari Tabi” of Nankai Electric Railway.
+Note that there are only two round trips per day on public holidays.
+There are set plans that include meals, accommodations, or even their free plan, the "Burari Tabi" of Nankai Electric Railway.

 - Normal fare + Assigned seat reservation ticket 510 yen (260 yen for children)

 Nankai Electric Railway Co., Ltd.南海電鉄